babarrett/g80-9009/README.md

 1. "Normal keys" When struck their keycode is sent out the "Desk PC / Workstation" DB-9 port as PS/2 protocol.
 These are A-Z, 0-9, punctuation, etc.
 Normal keyboard operation.
-Also includes modifiers like Shift, Alt, Control.
+Also includes modifiers like Shift, Command (Mac), and Control.

 2. Keys sent to control the keyboard modes itself.
 "Calc" puts the keyboard into calculator mode (Use Desk PC or Wkst to exit calc mode.) and "SetUp" lets you define